sitebay/docs/articles/platform/migrate-to-sitebay/migrate-a-wordpressdotcom-site-to-sitebay/index.md

     -   Your previous WordPress.com user, which will also be imported
     -   A brand new user that the import plugin will create
-    -   One of the WordPress users you've already created on your Site Bay as part of deploying your web server
+    -   One of the WordPress users you've already created on your SiteBay as part of deploying your web server

     **Be sure to enable** the *Download and import file attachment* option on this page.